 I was very impressed with the very smart, sharp and clever lyrics by Mark Bramble, who I hadn't heard of before.
 But only after a few years did I look more closely at the credits and discovered that I was wrong.
 Mark Bramble didn't write the lyrics to Barnum -- Michael Stewart did.
 Bramble wrote the book.
 I was flabbergasted, since as far as I knew, Michael Stewart was exclusively a book writer, never before a lyricist, and these were the work of a seriously-accomplished professional.
 Unfortunately, for reasons I don't understand (since Barnum was a big hit, running 854 performances on Broadway), never wrote lyrics for any other shows, though he did do the book for a few musicals.
 He passed away seven years later, and there wasn't much information on him about it.

 However, one day I was visiting with the legendary writer Larry Gelbart and mentioned this to him.
 (I think it's impossible to mention Larry Gelbart and not refer to him as "legendary."
 It might be illegal not to, as well, for all I know.)
-He'd worked a great deal on Broadway, so I figured he might know something about it.
+He had been on the writing staff with Stewart decades earlier for the show Caesar's Hour and also worked a great deal on Broadway, and so I figured he might know something about it.
 Fortunately, he did.
 He said that Michael Stewart had always wanted to be a lyricist, but because of his success as a book writer, he was never given the opportunity and felt very frustrated by it.
 He'd finally written the lyrics to a small show -- either off-Broadway or it might not have even gotten that far, I forget -- but that was it.
 But he finally got his chance with Barnum, and got a Tony nomination for the score.
 It's a shame he never wrote lyrics to any other musicals, but it's a joy that he got to do this one.